piscis/vagrant-mongodb-university/README.md

 mongodb-dba-course
 ==================

-This image provides a basebox installation for mongodb university in particular:
+This repository provides a "basic vagrant" installation for mongodb university, in particular:

 * M102: MongoDB for DBAs
 * M101JS: MongoDB for Node.js Developers